bupaverse/processanimateR/README.md

 ### Installing

-ProcessanimateR is not yet available on CRAN.
-Please use the remotes package or similar means to install it directly from source.
+ProcessanimateR can be installed from CRAN or directly from source by using the remotes package:

 ```r
 # install the remotes package